cmd commands for network analysis

 The IP address or network address can be read out with the ipconfig command:

-IPv4 should be replaced by IPv6 in the long run, but it stubbornly persists and is usually in use.
+IPv4 should be replaced by IPv6 in the long run, but it stubbornly persists and is typically in use.
 In the rarest cases, IPv6 is used for a home network.

-The MAC address is a unique address of the network adapter.
+The default gateway is the address of the router.

 Usually a laptop has several network cards, e.g. the WLAN adapter (wireless LAN adapter) and an RJ45 network card: Ethernet adapter.